19 October 1944

-Peter Tosh, ʙ Winston Hubert McIntosh 19 Oct 1944, đ 11 Sept 1987), was a devoted rastafarian and a legendary Jamaican reggae musician, known for songs as "Legalize It", "Igziabeher (Let Jah Be Praised", "I'm The Toughest", "Equal Rights", "Stepping Razor" and songs like "Get Up Stand Up" together with Bob Marley .
+Peter Tosh, ʙ Winston Hubert McIntosh 19 Oct 1944, đ 11 Sept 1987), was a devoted rastafarian and a legendary Jamaican reggae musician, known for songs as "Legalize It", "Igziabeher (Let Jah Be Praised", "Stop that Train", "Bush Doctor", "Equal Rights", "Stepping Razor", "Mama Africa" and "Get Up Stand Up" with Bob Marley.
 He was founding member of The Wailers, and went on to have a successful solo career after their album Burnin'.
 Tosh was born in Petersfield (Westmoreland, Jamaica) by parents too young to take care of him.
 He grew up raised by his aunt.
 Nicknamed 'Stepping Razor', he began to sing and learn guitar at an early age, inspired by American radio stations.
 After an illustrious career with The Wailers and as a solo musician and a reggae Grammy, he was murdered at his home during a robbery.

-A tour of America and Britain followed as well as several successful albums.
+A tour of America and Britain followed as well as follow up "Burnin" which featured Tosh's most well known song "Get Up, Stand Up".
 However, tension grew within the group, especially between Peter Tosh and Bob Marley, as Tosh witnessed Marley's persona within the group overshadow his own.
 Both Tosh and Bunny Wailer left in 1975 in pursuit of solo careers.

 Tosh's solo career included a series of major hits.
 The year after his departure from the Wailers he released Legalize It, a record heavily promoting Rastafarian issues, most notably the use of marijuana to which the title refers.
 To this day the song "Legalize It" is regarded as an anthem for many promoters of marijuana legalization.